 |Native Area||Europe, Asia, North America|

 Chives like plenty of sun, well-drained soil, and decent moisture.
 It's a good idea to dig in 4 to 6 inches of well-decomposed compost to the soil before planting.
-Because of their clump-forming habit, chives can become easily overcrowded, so dividing the clumps regularly will help to ensure growth remains vigorous.
+Because of their clump-forming habit, chives can become easily overcrowded, so dividing the clumps every 3 to 4 years will help to ensure growth remains vigorous.

 In warm climates, they may remain evergreen year-round; in cold climates, they will die back to ground level each fall, returning as perennials in the spring.
 Chives are shallow-rooted plants; carefully consider what you grow around them and watch out for weeds springing up, as these can out-compete the chives if you aren't careful.

 Chives thrive in a full sun location Although they tolerate light shade, the flower display will be less impressive in shady locations.

 To produce the best harvest, you'll want to plant chives in soil that is well-draining, rich. and moist—the same conditions under which onions thrive.

 Chives are a drought-tolerant species once established.
 That doesn't mean you should neglect to water them during hot, dry weather.
 To achieve an impressive harvest, make sure chives are kept consistently moist throughout the growing season.

 If you aren't always able to keep on top of watering duties, you could consider mulching.
 Because chives bulbs are located close to the surface of the soil, this can help to conserve soil moisture.

 Temperature and Humidity

 A cool-season herb, chives produce their best harvest in the spring and fall.
 Extreme summer heat can sometimes result in chives going dormant during the middle of the summer.
 Extreme cold can also kill off the foliage, and this is why pot-grown chives are often overwintered indoors.